alan-turing-institute/scivision/docs/scip/0003-roadmap.md

   - Model/dataset matchmaking, graphical representation of models and dataset interoperability
   - Improved 'model cards'
+      - For example, show extra installation instructions when these are required, and give an example of using the model in Python
   - Improvements to the 'new model/new datasource' interface
   - A community calendar